 Where to Start?
 The Talent Brand Audit

-Your employer brand is the common thread that runs through all of your recruiting marketing efforts, and it’s also the first place to begin when reviewing your current processes to determine what you can do better and more efficiently.
-Often called a talent brand or employment brand audit, this comprehensive analysis looks at all aspects of your digital brand and candidate experience.
+Your employer brand is the unifying factor in all of your recruiting marketing initiatives, and it should be the first thing you look at when analyzing your current procedures to see where you can improve them.
+This thorough analysis, which is frequently referred to as a talent brand audit or employment brand audit, looks at every facet of your digital brand and candidate experience.
 It focuses on many areas, but specifically, the top four are:

 Your applicant tracking system is the heart of your recruiting and application process.
 Your ATS can enhance the candidate experience with customization, including social media job posting, sharing, and apply buttons that make it easier for qualified candidates to apply quickly and easily for the jobs they want.
 You can also set up messaging automation with a FAQ for candidates and use your apply bounceback email to direct candidates to questions most asked by them during the interview and hiring process, as well as use the opportunity to re-engage previous applicants with content marketing.

-Technology can help you move more quickly to secure a strong candidate.
-As the time these candidates are on the market gets shorter, taking the time at the outset to establish a clear process and plan for all those involved in the hiring process with your recruiting technology gives you the freedom to move quickly when it counts.
-A speedy process will help you lock in a great candidate before they move on to another opportunity.
+You can move more swiftly to find a strong candidate with the aid of technology.
+The time these candidates spend on the market is getting shorter, so investing the time up front to create a clear method and plan for everyone involved in the hiring process with your recruiting technology offers you the flexibility to act swiftly when it matters.
+You can secure an excellent candidate if you move quickly, before they move on to another opportunity.

 Your Social Media Channels